 Last, if you feel like your scores are bouncing all over or that you aren't improving in a way that satisfies you, try this basic assessment: sit down and take a totally new practice test, one you haven't seen before.
 Time it, and then follow the rules for blind review outlined in the first method listed here: http://blog.powerscore.com/lsat/the-bes ... tice-tests.
 Use those results to make a cold appraisal of how well your LSAT radar is working in terms of when you feel confident vs when you know something is wrong.
 If you find that your radar is well off, go through the above steps to break down each part of your process.
 For example, first go back and study your identification of stimulus ideas—are you understanding what was said?
 If not, practice with analyzing and summarizing stimuli, etc. Next, how well are you seeing arguments, fact sets, flaws, etc. don't be frustrated if you miss questions the first time; each miss is an opportunity to learn more about how they make this test, and what problem areas you have and what you need to fix.
 Don't get bummed out by missed questions—instead use them to learn from and to get better!

-Those are broad sketches of how to attack this, but hopefully that helps give you some broad structures to place around your studies so they are maximally productive!
+Those are broad sketches of how to attack this, but hopefully that helps give you some structure to place around your studies so they are maximally productive!

 Please let me know if this helps.
 Thanks!